pdbrown/triss/README.md

 QR codes.
 This allows you to make paper copies, but can be slow and cumbersome for large inputs.
-Each QR code stores up to 1273 bytes, and is generated with error correction set to "High", so is scannable as long as at least 70% of the original image is available (the finder pattern must be intact regardless).
+Each QR code stores up to 1273 bytes, and is generated with error correction set to "High", so is scannable as long as at least 70% of the original image is available, but note that the finder pattern must be intact regardless.

 ```bash
 # Make a 2-of-4 split in QRCODE mode